Scheduled Maintenance Intervals, Best Practices & Costs of Servicing Your Porsche

 Porsche Maintenance Cost

 The cost of annual maintenance will vary from model to model.
 Time and mileage dictate the frequency with which additional maintenance items such as tires, brakes, spark plugs and filters add to base line annual costs.
 For some perspective, the annual maintenance cost for a minor service interval on a Porsche will almost certainly be less than you pay for your TV subscription!
-Maintenance costs on a Porsche are likely to be higher than some other manufacturers – more specific expertise required and a higher degree of work difficulty on some models.
+Maintenance costs on a Porsche are likely to be higher than some other manufacturers – more specific expertise is required and there is a higher degree of work difficulty on some models.

 Where to Service Your Porsche